Comfortable breastfeeding – Transcript

 They tend to do lots of head movements, twisty movements to the side, lots of pre-feeding behaviours kick in, helping them to locate the breast, even to crawl down using their natural reflexes and to latch on- to self-attach, in fact.

-We know from work that Christina Smiley has done, that many babies young and older babies, even into the second half of the year, would display very similar breast seeking behaviours when placed against their mother’s body – so we know that you can do this with your babies of all ages.
+And we know from work that Christina Smiley has done, that many babies young and older babies, even into the second half of the year, would display very similar breast seeking behaviours when placed against their mother’s body – so we know that you can do this with your babies of all ages.

 So I think that I’ve come to believe that as health professionals we have possibly done things the wrong way around, teaching more regimented principles, when really those principles have come from laid back normal biological feeding.
 So I’m delighted that Suzanne Carson’s work is helping us to encourage this more natural approach to latching and getting that deeper look.

-This ‘biological nurturing’ as it’s termed, is becoming a bit more in the forefront now in the literature.
+And this ‘biological nurturing’ as it’s termed, is becoming a bit more in the forefront now in the literature.
 So please be encouraged to go with your instincts and try lots of positions, but allow your baby to go through his natural sequence of events leading to latching, getting that deeper and better latch.

 But I do want to reiterate that if you are not doing laid back biological positions, then you will still need to understand certain PRINCIPLES, those principles that come from normal biology, and one of the first things to think about is that your baby can potentially feed anywhere around the clock face of the breast, – even over the shoulder is a potential position, anywhere around the clock face.